-"In those times, when there was very lit-tle of money but an abundance of faith, the workmen gave of their strength and resources workmen gave of their strength and resources to the construction of the Lord's bouse.
+"in those times, when there was very little of money but an abundance of faith, the workmen gave of their strength and resources to the construction of the Lord's house.
 The women supplied them with food, the best they could prepare.
-Edward W. Tullidge reported that while the women were sewing the temple veils, Joseph Smith, observing them, said, 'Well, sisters, you are always on hand.
+Edward W. Tulidge reported that while the women were sewing the temple veik], Joseph Smith, observing them, said, Wedl, sisters, you are always on hand.
 The sisters are always first and foremost in all good works.
-Mary was first at the resurrection; and the sis-ters now are the first to work on the inside of the temple.'
+Mary was first at the resurrection; and the sisters now are the first to work on the inside of the temple"...

-"Again in Nauvoo, when the temple was under construction, a few women joined together to make shirts for the workmen.
-It was out of these circumstances that twenty of them gathered on Thursday, 17 March 1842, in the upper room of the Prophet's store."2 ■
+again in Nauvo, when the temple was under construction, a few women joined together to make shirts for the workmen.
+It was out of these circumstances that twenty of them gathered on Thursday, 17 March 1842, in the upper room of the Prophet's store.\2

-FES Silvia H. Allred, "Holy Temples, Sacred Covenants," Liahona and Ensign, Nov.
+IOTES 1.
+Silvia H. Allred, "Holy Temples, Sacred Covenants," Liahona and Ensign, Nov.
 2008, 113, 114.
-Gordon B. Hinckley, "Ambitious to Do Good," Ensign Mar.
+2. Gordon B. Hinckley, "Ambitious to Do Good," Ensign Mar.
 1992, 2.